Guadeloupe national football team

-The Guadeloupe national football team (Sélection de la Guadeloupe de football) represents the French overseas department and region of Guadeloupe in men's international football.
-The team is controlled by the Ligue guadeloupéenne de football (Guadeloupean League of Football), a local branch of the FFF.
+The Guadeloupe national football team (Sélection de la Guadeloupe de football) represents Guadeloupe (French overseas department) in men's international football, which is governed by the Ligue guadeloupéenne de football (Guadeloupean League of Football) founded in 1958, the local branch of the FFF.
+It has been an associate member of CONCACAF since 1964 and becoming a full member in 2013, but is not affiliated with FIFA.
+Regionally, it is an affiliate member of CFU in the Caribbean Zone.

-As an overseas department of the French Republic, Guadeloupe is an integral part of France and is not a member of FIFA and is therefore not eligible to enter the FIFA World Cup or any competition organized first-hand by the organization.
+Guadeloupe has qualified for the CONCACAF Gold Cup six times, reaching the semifinals in 2007, and has also participated once in League A, twice in League B and once in League C of the CONCACAF Nations League.
+Regionally, the team finished as runners-up in the 2010 Caribbean Cup.

+Guadeloupe cannot participate in World Cup qualifiers or FIFA global competitions, as it is not a FIFA member.

 Guadeloupeans, being French citizens, are eligible to play for the France national football team.
-Guadeloupe is, however, a member of CONCACAF and the CFU and is eligible for all competitions organized by both the organizations.
+Guadeloupe is, however, a member of CONCACAF and CFU and is eligible for all competitions organized by both the organizations.
 Indeed, according to the status of the FFF (article 34, paragraph 6): "[...]Under the control of related continental confederations, and with the agreement of the FFF, those leagues can organize international sport events at a regional level or set up teams in order to participate to them."

-Guadeloupe's highest honor to date was reaching the final at the 2010 Caribbean Championship where they were defeated by Jamaica on penalties.
-In the CONCACAF Gold Cup, Guadeloupe reached the semi-finals in 2007.
-The team performed well in the group stage defeating Canada and drawing with Haiti.
-In the knockout stage of the competition, Guadeloupe eliminated Honduras in the quarterfinals.
-In the semi-finals, Guadeloupe lost to Mexico 1–0.

-The regional team also participated in the Caribbean Cup and the Coupe de l'Outre-Mer.
-Guadeloupe did not win either competition before they became defunct (2017 and 2013 respectively).